 Choosing and changing benefits

-To ensure a positive reception to the flex scheme, it's important that the choices, and the implications of those choices, are clear to employees.
+To ensure a positive reception to the flex scheme, it's important that the choices, and the implications of those choices, are made clear to employees.
 If the options are too complicated, or the method of making choices is perceived as being difficult, then individuals may default to their existing benefits package and much of the resource spent introducing the scheme will have been wasted.
 In some instances, it may be more appropriate to offer a limited but meaningful choice of benefit options.
 Our report Show me the money!
-The behavioural science of reward has more information about how employees respond to the cost of choice.
+The behavioural science of reward has more information about how employees may respond to choice.

 Many computerised systems used for administering such schemes include an option that allows employees to model their own choices, which can simplify the process.